AmitLY21/Tap-n-Connect/README.md

 # Tap-n-Connect 🤝
-Welcome to the ultimate business card exchange app.
-With Tap-n-Connect, you can easily create and share your own digital business card, and quickly save the cards of others with just a tap.
+Welcome to Tap-n-Connect, the ultimate business card exchange app.
+With our app, you can easily create and share your own digital business card, and quickly save the cards of others with just a scan.

 <p align="center">
   <img src="https://user-images.githubusercontent.com/62396197/212533748-fc3f5fde-9d52-4c1a-b967-1adcc9447c1e.png" width="200">